YOUNG ADULTS

 Breakfast with the group and post-meal clean up

-Morning medication distribution and self care routine
+Morning self care routine

 Get ready for the day ahead!